goblinfactory/konsole/realease-notes.md

 - fix bug when calling clear on bufferedWriter and crashing. (was not resetting Y position.)
 - fix bug, calling `refresh` on progress bar changing cursor position.
+- fix bug, Write (not WriteLine) causes progress bar to print from last X position and overflows.
+- fix bug with `ProgressBar` not moving cursor down two lines to give `pb` space to display.

 ## [1.0.0.0] - 2016-03-04